theforeman/theforeman.org/_posts/2018-05-02-load-balanced-smart-proxies-with-haproxy.md

 Each smart proxy generates its own yum metadata for RPM repositories.
 This means that if a request to `https://smartproxy.example.test/repo/repodata/repomd.xml` goes to the first smart proxy, and the next request to fetch `repodata/<CHECKSUM>-primary.xml.gz` goes to the second smart proxy, the second request will 404.
 To work around this, we advise that port 443 should be sticky-sessioned.

 ## Requirements
-* a working Foreman/Katello installation (we don't need to do any changes here)
+* an existing working Foreman/Katello installation (we don't need to do any changes here, setup is the normal installation)
 * two or more machines for the Smart Proxy cluster
 * a load balancer - you can use a machine with HAProxy if you don't already have a load balancer
 * a common name in the DNS that points to the load balancer (we'll be using `smartproxy.example.test`)